meredithefay/meredithefay/README.md

 - 👋 Hi, I’m @meredithefay, a PhD Candidate in the Lam lab at Georgia Tech and Emory University
-- 👩🏻‍💻 Here you can find code I've personally written over the course of my degree, check out github.com/LamLabEmory too
+- 👩🏻‍💻 Here you can find code I've personally written over the course of my degree, I also maintain github.com/LamLabEmory
 - 👀 I’m interested in helping other academic researchers extract meaningful metrics from any format experimental data
-- 🌱 I’m currently learning the ins-and-outs of publishing open source software, be sure to also check out github.com/iCLOTS!
+- 🌱 I’m currently learning the ins-and-outs of publishing open source software, be sure to check out github.com/iCLOTS!
 - 💞️ I’m looking to expand my skills to neuroscience experiments and studies
 - 📫 Reach me at mfay7@gatech.edu